0xKourama/Elbanna-NP-Notes/work/sec_training.md

 1. MFA (what's good about it?
 1. easy to implement)
 2. Access list (trusted devices)
 3. password rotation (a hacker needs time to be able to put your password to use)

+---

+## what would you gain with improving password security?
+1. safety (your bank accounts, personal information & other important data would safer)